-There are many things I love about making my own homemade mild curry powder.
+There are many things I love about making my own homemade curry powder.

-Firstly, I love knowing exactly what’s going into my blend.
+Firstly, I love knowing exactly what ingredients are going into my curry mixture.

 No fillers, no additives, no preservatives, no nasties, no nothing!